Register for an online event: Mastering the Workforce Transformation

 Data literacy is not a single skill that can be taught in a week-long seminar but instead consists of a mixture of technological skills, critical and analytical thinking, and problem-solving capabilities.
 All of which need a lot of time, training, and experience to develop.

-Breaking down the barriers and inhibitions towards working with data is a central part of any data literacy program.
+Breaking down the barriers and inhibitions towards working with data is a central part of any data literacy upskilling program.
 To get out of a culture and mentality of “it’s always been this way,” it is not sufficient to refresh everybody’s memory about Microsoft Excel.
 Preferably, conveying a holistic picture of methods, tools, and use cases for data handling the understanding of data and its impacts increases.
 The program has to give employees the liberty to learn the basics of various applications and tools.
 Encouraging them to try out their new skills, e.g., in a low code environment, while executing their daily tasks helps break down barriers.
 Additionally, it eliminates outdated ways of thinking and teaches safe handling of data and information.

-Especially when looking to upskill large numbers of employees or an entire workforce.
+Especially when looking to upskill large numbers of employees or an entire workforce in data skills.
 When looking to create lasting effects and benefits for daily business and operations by trained new skills, it is essential to offer personalized learning methods which concern, among others, the time, medium, and specific content of learning.
 In the past, it was virtually impossible at the level of an entire company to ensure this depth of individualization using traditional upskilling programs.
 Now, new technologies and innovative platforms make it possible to personalize the learning experience for every single employee.
 This is why Learning Experience Platforms (LXP) portray the future of corporate learning.

 The process of learning and acquiring new skills can be frustrating and demotivating at times.
 Often gamification methods are used to keep employees engaged in the learning process.
 Those can be receiving points for learning, competing on a leaderboard, or collecting badges, ultimately resulting in higher motivation and engagement.